kuiperzone/PupNet-Deploy/README.md

     echo

-Additionally, you may leverage these so called post-publish operations to perform the actual build operation itself and populate the `${BUILD_APP_BIN}` directory with the output your build process -- whatever that may be.
+Additionally, you may leverage these so called post-publish operations to perform the actual build operation itself and populate the `${BUILD_APP_BIN}` directory with the output of your build process -- whatever that may be.
 In principle, you could use this to package the a C++ or Python application, provided that it is satisfactory that the application and all its associated libraries are contained in a single directory.